Tropical Storm Mitag (2025): Meteorological history

-A low-pressure area was formed northeast of Legazpi, Albay on September 16; it remained stationary.
-On 03:30 UTC, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) due to favorable conditions to develop along with low wind shear.
-Following the alert, PAGASA also upgraded the LPA to a tropical depression on 14:00 PHT (06:00 UTC), giving it the name Mirasol.
+A low-pressure area was formed northeast of Legazpi, Albay on September 16, 2025; it remained stationary.
+On 03:30 UTC, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert (TCFA) due to favorable conditions to develop along with low wind shear.
+Following the alert, PAGASA also upgraded the low-pressure area (LPA) to a tropical depression on 14:00 PHT (06:00 UTC), giving it the name Mirasol.
 The system shifted northwestward in the southern portion of a subtropical high.
 Even though it was still in a favorable environment, the system did not develop further.
 According to microwave imagery, the system had deep convective banding while the circulation was slightly tilted southeastward.
-A partially obscured low-level circulation center (LLCC) appeared under the rainband shortly after.
+A partially obscured low-level circulation center appeared under the rainband shortly after.
 Three hours later, the JTWC remarked that the system had classic signatures of a cyclone about to experience rapid intensification.
 The central dense overcast became colder and more symmetric as it was upgraded to a tropical storm.

 On 03:20 PHT (19:20 UTC), the storm made landfall in Casiguran, Aurora as it moved west.
 Due to this, the storm maintained its intensity.
 According to the JTWC, the landfall quickly disrupted the storm's structure and its rapid intensification.
-The storm moved over Apayao before it re-emerged over the South China Sea on the late hours of September 17 with a weak low-level circulation center obscured by convective activity.
+The storm moved over Apayao before it re-emerged over the South China Sea during the late hours of September 17 with a weak low-level circulation center obscured by convective activity.
 The system had a lower wind speed of 29 mph.
 On September 18, the Japan Meteorological Agency (JMA) determined that the storm had a favorable environment for development.
 On 06:00 UTC that same day, the JMA upgraded the depression into a tropical storm, giving it the name Mitag.
 Upon entering the South China Sea, satellite imagery showed continued consolidation of Mitag with increased convective activity and improved equatorward outflow, despite being in a marginal environment.
 The JTWC later issued its final bulletin as Mitag encountered a marginally unfavorable environment influenced by dry air and land interaction.
-Mitag made landfall near Shanwei, Guangdong at Honghai Wan (Note: Chiuchowese: 红海湾; literally 'Red sea bay'.) as a weakening tropical storm.
+Mitag made landfall near Shanwei, Guangdong at Honghai Wan, China (Note: Chiuchowese: 红海湾; literally 'Red sea bay'.) as a weakening tropical storm.
 JMA continued to track Mitag as the agency downgraded it into a tropical depression.